Home » Treatment Options » Ketamine » Sublingual versus oral administration of ketamine

 Clinical observations

 Between oral and sublingual ketamine, sublingual ketamine is almost always initially prescribed to patients at our clinic.
 This aligns with our clinic goals of lowest, most effective dose.
-The side effect profile of sublingual is rarely so problematic for our patients that they must be switched to oral.
+The side effect profile of sublingual is rarely so problematic for our patients that it requires a prescription change to oral.

 Headshot of William Beesley